What is TOEFL?

 Students who wish to study abroad in an English-speaking country are required to take a TOEFL (Test of English as a Foreign Language).
 This test assesses one’s ability to speak and understand English by analyzing his/her English language skills in terms of reading, speaking, listening and writing.
 It evaluates how well one can combine these skills to perform well in academic tasks.
-TOEFL is accepted as proof of English proficiency across 9,000 colleges and it is conducted more than 50 times in a year by Educational Testing Service (ETS) – a US-based non-profit organisation.
-About the TOEFL Exam
+TOEFL is accepted as proof of English proficiency across 9,000 colleges and it is conducted more than 50 times in a year by Educational Testing Service (ETS) – a US-based non-profit organization.

 TOEFL has two versions: TOEFL IBT (Internet-based Test) and TOEFL PBT (paper-based test).
 Both the versions of TOEFL test has four sections- Reading, Speaking, Listening and Writing and takes about 4-hours to complete.
 Students can retake the TOEFL test as many times as they wish.
 It uses both human raters and automated scoring methods for evaluating a student’s performance.

 - Reading Section– It consists of questions based on 4-6 passages, each approximately 700 words in length.
 The passages are based on academic topics, and it tests the student’s understanding of concepts such as cause-effect, compare-contrast and argumentation.
 36 to 56 questions are asked in this section which must be answered within 60-80 minutes.